Object Filter Per User

 Figure 7: After applying the filter.
 Only ACIOBAT remains from the IOBAT family.

-Note: if you see no change, confirm the Active toggle is on and that the Target Object Type matches the type shown in that view.
+Note: If you see no change, confirm the Active toggle is on and that the Target Object Type matches the type shown in that view (or leave Target Object Type blank to apply to all types).

 • Per-user always.
 You only see and manage your own filters; they never affect other users.